-EXPERIENCE / EDUCATION Mr. Tan, 64, Filipino, is a Non-Executive Director of the Corporation (since December 1993, Publicly-Listed).
-He is also a Director, Corporate Secretary or both of the following reporting and/or listed companies: Belle Corporation (since May 1994, Publicly Listed), Coal Asia Holdings, Inc. (since July 2012, Publicly-Listed), Discovery World Corporation (since March 2013, Publicly-Listed), I-Remit, Inc. (since May 2007, Publicly- Listed), Pacific Online Systems Corporation (since May 2007, Publicly-Listed), Philequity Group of Mutual Fund Companies (since 1997), Sterling Bank of Asia Inc (A Savings Bank) (since December 2006), TKC Metals Corporation (since February 2007, Publicly-Listed), Tagaytay Highlands International Golf Club, Inc. (since November 1993), Tagaytay Midlands Golf Club, Inc. (since June 1997), The Country Club at Tagaytay Highlands, Inc. (since August 1995), The Spa and Lodge at Tagaytay Highlands, Inc. (since December 1999), and Vantage Equities, Inc. (since January 1993, Publicly-Listed).
+Mr. Tan, 64, Filipino, is a Non-Executive Director of the Corporation (since December 1993, Publicly-Listed).
+He is also a Director, Corporate Secretary or both of the following reporting and/or listed companies: Belle Corporation (since May 1994, Publicly Listed), Coal Asia Holdings, Inc. (since July 2012, Publicly-Listed), Discovery World Corporation (since March 2013, Publicly-Listed), I-Remit, Inc. (since May 2007, Publicly-Listed), Pacific Online Systems Corporation (since May 2007, Publicly-Listed), Philequity Group of Mutual Fund Companies (since 1997), Sterling Bank of Asia Inc (A Savings Bank) (since December 2006), TKC Metals Corporation (since February 2007, Publicly-Listed), Tagaytay Highlands International Golf Club, Inc. (since November 1993), Tagaytay Midlands Golf Club, Inc. (since June 1997), The Country Club at Tagaytay Highlands, Inc. (since August 1995), The Spa and Lodge at Tagaytay Highlands, Inc. (since December 1999), and Vantage Equities, Inc. (since January 1993, Publicly-Listed).
 He is the Managing Partner of the law offices of Tan Venturanza Valdez (since it was established in 1988), Managing Director/President of Shamrock Development Corporation (since May 1988), Director of Destiny LendFund, Inc. (since December 2005), Pascual Laboratories, Inc. (since March 2014), and Pure Energy Holdings Corporation (since October 2016), President of Catarman Chamber Elementary School Foundation, Inc. (since August 2012), Managing Trustee of SCTan Foundation, Inc. (since 1986), Trustee and Treasurer of Rebisco Foundation, Inc. (since April 2013), Trustee and Corporate Secretary of St. Scholastica's Hospital, Inc. (since February 2011) and Trustee of St. Scholastica's College Manila (since October 2019).

 Mr. Tan holds a Master of Laws degree from New York University (Class of 1988) and earned his Bachelor of Laws degree from the University of the Philippines (Class of 1980) where he was a member of the Order of the Purple Feather (U.P.
 College of Law Honor Society) and ranked ninth in his class.
 Mr. Tan placed sixth in the bar examinations in 1981.
 He has a Bachelor of Arts major in Political Science degree from the San Beda College (Class of 1976) from where he graduated Class Valedictorian and was awarded the medal for Academic Excellence.

+JOSEPH C. TAN

-JC DSEPH C. TAN EXPERIENCE / EDUCATION Mr. Tan, 62, is an independent Director of Premium Leisure Corp.
-He is the Fou Firm from September 2006 to present.
-He was a Special Counsel for the Agus C from 2004 to August 2006.
-He was an Associate of Puno & Puno Law Office currently an Independent Director of 2GO Group, Inc., Pacific Online Syste Chemicals Corporation.
-He was also a director of Philippine Bank of Communic to August 2011.
+Mr. Tan, 62, is an independent Director of Premium Leisure Corp.
+He is the Founding Partner of MOST Law Firm from September 2006 to present.
+He was a Special Counsel for the Agus Cruz & Manzano Law Office from 2004 to August 2006.
+He was an Associate of Puno & Puno Law Offices from 1991 to 1995.
+He is currently an Independent Director of 2GO Group, Inc., Pacific Online Systems Corporation and LMG Chemicals Corporation.
+He was also a director of Philippine Bank of Communications from September 2010 to August 2011.

 Atty.
-Tan holds a Bachelor of Arts with a Major in Business Administration de Francisco, USA (Class of 1978).
-He also holds a Bachelor of Laws degree from the of Law, Makati City, graduating with honors (Class of 1985).
-Cruz & Manzano Law Office es from 1991 to 1995.
-He is ems Corporation and LMG eations from September 2010 egree from University of San
+Tan holds a Bachelor of Arts with a Major in Business Administration degree from University of San Francisco, USA (Class of 1978).
+He also holds a Bachelor of Laws degree from the Ateneo de Manila College of Law, Makati City, graduating with honors (Class of 1985).